BLCM/bl3mods/Apocalyptech/README.md

 - `disable_rogue_lite.txt` - "Rogue Lite" is about the only Mayhem 2.0
   modifier which I'll always avoid, so rather than re-rolling to avoid it all the time, this mod disables it altogether.
+- `no_trials_dependencies.txt` - Unlocks the Proving Grounds / Trials missions
+  as soon as you can get to the levels which provide them.
+The missions themselves claim to be a minimum level of 29, but the enemies in the Trials will scale to your character regardless.  **NOTE:** in order for this to be active, you have to enter the game once, and then quit back out to the main menu.
+No idea why that's required, but I have yet to find a workaround.

 ## Economy-related Mods